MaryamAmjad-Dev/AMD-ZeroToken-AI-Router-Project/README.md

 ## 🌌 Overview

-**AMD ZeroToken AI Router** is a full-stack concept project that combines:
+**AMD ZeroToken Hybrid AI Router** is a full-stack concept project that combines:

 1. A **5-layer hybrid AI routing architecture** that answers easy tasks locally (zero API tokens) and escalates only when needed
 2. A **premium Next.js dashboard** that visualizes that pipeline in real time — glassmorphism UI, space-themed backgrounds, and an interactive AI console